 NESTABLE PALLET – This type of pallet fits together with others when empty and reduces the amount of space needed for storage.
 They typically have nine hollow feet on the top deck, which usually stacks about 40 pallets high.

 NET WEIGHT – The weight of an empty, unloaded pallet; usually measured by the pound.

 OPEN DECK – This term refers to the honeycomb structure on a pallet’s top deck.
 They are more lightweight and cost-effective than a closed top deck.

 PACKAGING REGULATIONS – Guidelines that help companies reduce the weight and volume of packing materials used.
 For example, limiting the use of unnecessary wood and plastic materials in the packaging alone that makes the load weigh more to ship, and therefore cost more.

 PALLET RACK – A heavy-duty steel material handling storage system designed to palletize materials in horizontal rows with multiple levels.
 This system significantly increases storage density in the warehouse.
 Forklift trucks are an integral part of a pallet racking system.

 PP (Polypropylene) – A common plastic used to manufacture plastic pallets.
 Functions well in high heat situations and has a commendable racking performance.

 RACKED LOADING – The maximum weight a pallet can carry on a pallet rack when loaded with product.
-This weight is lower than maximum static loading, and can changed due to the temperature.
+This weight is lower than the maximum static loading and can change due to the temperature.